selcukcihan/selcukcihan/README.md

 * GitHub & GitHub Copilot 🙏
 * Apple Notes ✍️

-You can find more information about me on [selcukcihan.com](https://selcukcihan.com).
+You can find more information about me on [selcukcihan.com](https://selcukcihan.com) (Old version of the portfolio site is live at [selcukcihan.com/old-portfolio](https://selcukcihan.com/old-portfolio)).

+*Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.*